Foreign policy of China: International relations framework

+Problems of translation

+A 2022 study published by Leiden University found that almost half of the translated foreign-policy documents of the PRC from 2013 to 2019 had differences between the English and Chinese versions that might change how a reader views PRC intentions.

 Long-term goals

+Since the late 1970s, China's primary foreign policy goals are safeguarding its independence, sovereignty, territorial integrity, and shaping an international environment favorable to its modernization and reform and opening up.

+China uses the term core interests to define the primary goals that determine its foreign policy choices.
+This concept was developed by diplomat Dai Bingguo during Hu Jintao's administration.
+The core interests are: maintaining the power of the CCP, continuing China's social and economic growth, and preservation of China's sovereignty and territorial integrity.
+China also views these core interests as red lines that other countries' behavior should not cross.
+China's emphasis on national sovereignty arises from its historical experiences following the Opium Wars.

+During the Xi Jinping era, the Community of Common Destiny has become China's most important foreign relations formulation.

-Political scientist Dmitry Shlapentokh argues that CCP leader Xi Jinping and his top leadership are developing plans for global predominance based on rapidly growing economic power.
-The ideological framework is a specialized blend of Marxist–Leninism, coupled with China's pre-1800 historic claims to world dominance.
+Political scientist Dmitry Shlapentokh argues that Xi and his top leadership are developing plans for global predominance based on rapidly growing economic power.
+The ideological framework is a specialized blend of Marxism–Leninism, coupled with China's pre-1800 historic claims to world dominance.
 China's trade policy and drive for access to essential natural resources, such as gas, are articulated in terms of these ideological approaches.
 Beijing balances both purely economic goals with geopolitical strategies regarding the United States, Russia and other powers.
-Balancing those two powers gives China a clear advantage, for its totalitarian government could plan for generations and could change course regardless of the wishes of the electorate or clearly defined interest groups, as is the case with the modern capitalist West.
+According to Shlapentokh, balancing those two powers gives China a clear advantage, for its totalitarian government could plan for generations and could change course regardless of the wishes of the electorate or clearly defined interest groups, as is the case with the modern capitalist West.

 Lowell Dittmer argues that in dealing with the goal of dominance over East Asia, Beijing has to juggle its relations with the United States, which has more military and economic power in the region because of close U.S. ties with Japan, South Korea, Taiwan, Vietnam, Australia and other countries.